sokolhessnerlab/resources/README.md

 For your first contribution to the `resources` repository, you're going to find somewhere in this `README` that you believe will benefit from an emoji.
-You can see which emojis are avialabe with their associated emoji codes with the [Emoji Cheat Sheet](https://www.webfx.com/tools/emoji-cheat-sheet/).
+You can see which emojis are availabe with their associated emoji codes with the [Emoji Cheat Sheet](https://www.webfx.com/tools/emoji-cheat-sheet/).

 We'll go through this first contribution step-by-step.
 Before getting started